Paradox-Incarnation/Vcare.com/README.md

 # Vcare.com : TO SEND A POWERFUL MESSAGE, WE USE DIFFERENT MEDIA.

-# Vcare.com

 Vcare.com is a comprehensive media literacy website dedicated to educating users about various modes of media and their impact on society.
 This full-stack application is built using JavaScript, HTML, and CSS, providing an interactive and user-friendly experience.
+The website is hosted on GitHub Pages for easy access.

 ## Features